Rubberband (Miles Davis album)

 Rubberband is the final Miles Davis album, recorded in 1985 and released on Rhino Records and Warner Records on September 6, 2019.
-The album has received mixed to positive reviews.
+The album received mixed to positive reviews.

 Recording and Rubberband EP

-After leaving long-time record label Columbia Records, Davis went to Warner Bros.
-Although the 1985 album was not released in Davis' lifetime, sections of the song "Give It Up" were sampled posthumously for the track "High Speed Chase", from Davis' final album, Doo-Bop, in 1992.
+After leaving long-time record label Columbia Records, Davis signed with Warner Bros.
+Although the 1985 album was not released in Davis's lifetime, sections of the song "Give it Up" were sampled posthumously in the track "High Speed Chase", from Davis's final album, Doo-Bop, in 1992.

 In 2018, an EP of takes of the title track titled Rubberband EP was released: